abhisheks008/ML-Crate/Narendra Modi - Text Speeches Analysis/Models/README.md

 - Thirdly, frquency of its speeeches over a years and months.
 This concludes that in 2019 due to general election the frquency of speeches goes above 300, which was highest of all 4 years (excluding 2022, we have less data of that particular year).

-- Lastly, Analysis the sentimental score of speeches which all postive infact all are greater than 0.9.
+- Lastly, Analysis the sentimental score of speeches which all postive infact all are greater than 0.9 points.